-Close the tailgate
+Close the liftgate

-Drive the vehicle only when the tailgate is closed.
-Otherwise, exhaust fumes could penetrate the interior of the vehicle.
+Drive the vehicle only when the liftgate is closed.
+Otherwise, exhaust fumes could penetrate the interior of the vehicle. ◀

-If special circumstances make it absolutely necessary to drive with the tailgate open:
+If special circumstances make it absolutely necessary to drive with the liftgate open:

-- 1. Close all windows and the glass sunroof. - Switch off the recirculated-air mode and significantly increase the air flow rate of the air conditioner or automatic climate control, page 73 or 75.
+- Close all windows and the glass sunroof. - Switch off the recirculated-air mode and significantly increase the air flow rate of the air conditioner or automatic climate control, page 80 or 82.